Carnegie Mellon University

 • All residential staff are compliant under PA Act 153 which requires a PA Criminal History, PA Child Abuse, and FBI Background check.

-• In the event a student loses a Carnegie Mellon ID Card, it should be immediately reported via the SIO (Student Information Online) portal.
-There is a $50 charge for replacement of each lost ID card.
+• In the event a student loses a CMU ID Card, it should be immediately reported via the SIO (Student Information Online) portal.
+There is a $30 charge for replacement of each lost ID card.
 To obtain a new one, students should visit The Hub located in the lower level of Warner Hall.
 Please visit The Hub website for summertime hours of operation.
 After hours, students should visit the summer housing office in Stever House (located on Morewood Avenue, next to Mudge House) for a temporary card.

 • If you wish to make a change to your residency status (resident to commuter), please contact the Office of Pre-College Programs at (412) 268-5914 or pclife@andrew.cmu.edu.

-• While televisions are not provided in student rooms, Pre-College students will have access to the campus cable network.
+• While televisions are not provided in dorm rooms, Pre-College students will have access to the campus cable network.
 You will need to bring a cable-ready digital TV and a coaxial cable to connect.

 • CaPS: On-going therapy sessions will not be available for Pre-College students; however, triage services can be provided.
 If further treatment is needed, CaPS will refer Pre-College students to professionals in the local community.